plone/training/mastering-plone/dexterity.rst

 Dexterity and Archetypes - A Comparison
 ---------------------------------------

-There are two content frameworks in Plone:
+There used to be two content frameworks in Plone:

-* *Dexterity*: new and the coming default.
+* *Dexterity*: new and default.
-* *Archetypes*: old, tried and tested.
-Widespread, used in many add-ons.
+* *Archetypes*: the old default in Plone 4 and deprecated.
+Still used in some add-ons.
 * Plone 4.x: Archetypes is the default, with Dexterity available.
 * Plone 5.x: Dexterity is the default, with Archetypes available.
+In Plone 6 Archetypes will not be available any more.
 * For both, add and edit forms are created automatically from a schema.

 What are the differences?